 Building air quality solutions include:

-- Humidity Control: Another helpful IAQ option is to monitor indoor humidity levels and maintain the ideal 40-60% indoor humidity range.
+Another helpful IAQ option is to monitor indoor humidity levels and maintain the ideal 40-60% indoor humidity range.
 If your building struggles with indoor humidity regulation, whole-space humidifiers and dehumidifiers are available.

-- Purification System: Air purifiers are also a useful and effective IAQ option.
+Air purifiers are also a useful and effective IAQ option.
 For workplaces in particular, opt for a whole-building air purifier.
 This targets air throughout the entire space, improving overall workplace air quality.

 Funding for Healthy Work Spaces

-When pursuing these upgrades or advocating for IAQ solutions, keep in mind how such widespread building closures are wildly unprecedented.
+When pursuing these upgrades or advocating for IAQ solutions, keep in mind that such widespread building closures are wildly unprecedented.
 In response, there are actually many funding options available.
 Make sure to research potential incentives, programs and financing options to utilize as well as federal, state or even local funding for HVAC and IAQ upgrades.
 After all, creating healthy buildings benefits all.

 Healthy Buildings, Offices & Facilities